primus852/python-movie-barcode/Readme.md

 *Westworld Season 02 - Episode 01*

 ## Rendering time
-The above image took about 3 hours with an i5 and four cores
+- ~~The above image took about 3 hours with an i5 and four cores~~
+- Changed the `KMean` Algorithm to `MiniBatchKMeans` and got it down to 1 hour 20 mins.

 ### Bugs
 - When running daemonized on windows, there is an error with arguments in "" or ''